 Academic Writing: An Essential Skill for Students and Researchers

-This course wil be taught on-line
+This course will be taught face-to-face

 - How to structure a paragraph: communicate complex ideas in a way that makes them least likely to be challenged.

 - Logical organisation of your argument: clearly report your reasoning to readers.

 - Writing the conclusion.

 - How NOT to feel crushed under the weight of academic expectations: tips and clues to stop procrastination, distraction and make good use of your innate perfectionism.

 Attending this course will allow you to see academic writing as a skill that can be learned and refined over time.
 It will also help you to detach from any emotional block you may have experienced in the past and reframe academic writing under a new light.